 Piedmont is a somewhat small city located in the state of California.
 With a population of 11,376 people and two constituent neighborhoods, Piedmont is the 406th largest community in California.
-Piedmont has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+Piedmont has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

 Piedmont home prices are not only among the most expensive in California, but Piedmont real estate also consistently ranks among the most expensive in America.

-Piedmont is a decidedly white-collar city, with fully 96.67% of the workforce employed in white-collar jobs, well above the national average.
+Piedmont is a decidedly white-collar city, with fully 95.66% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Piedmont is a city of professionals, managers, and sales and office workers.
-There are especially a lot of people living in Piedmont who work in management occupations (22.53%), business and financial occupations (11.92%), and healthcare (10.78%).
+There are especially a lot of people living in Piedmont who work in management occupations (22.64%), healthcare (12.10%), and business and financial occupations (10.29%).

 Of important note, Piedmont is also a city of artists.
 Piedmont has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Piedmont’s character.

 Telecommuters are a relatively large percentage of the workforce: 9.27% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.